multiversx/mx-docs/docs/developers/sc-calls-format.md

 Below you can find some examples:

 :::note
-By no means, these code snippets don't provide a coding guideline, but rather they are simple examples on how to perform the necessary actions.
+By no means, these code snippets provide a coding guideline; they are more of simple examples on how to perform the necessary actions.
 :::

 ### Examples